01100100/blog/content/posts/kreuzungen.md

 TODO: explain how when we have a bigger region, we might want to only look at relations and not ways.

+TODO: talk about when it would make sense to download the OSM planet dataset and then store and serve the waterways data on my own server, and when it would make sense to fetch it from the overpass api.

+Going back to my point about not needed a backend, this is only possible due to the existence of the overpass api.

+However on my webhook backend server, I am likely going to request the same river data many times for well traveled regions.
+Eacch subsequent request is redundant (Ignoring the temporal changes.
+If someone has built a new canal in Berlin and added it to OSM, since the last request of Berlin waterways, then it is worth knowing about).
+The idea of caching requests is a good one, however its not practical due to the requests being specific to a routes bounding box, and the fact they are unlikely to not be unique.
+It would be more efficient to download the OSM data once and store it on my server, accessing it willi nilli.
+Although this adds a burden on me, to maintain a server and keep the data up to date, it would be more efficient and faster for the user, and most importantly would limit the number of redundant requests to the overpass api.
+However, I don't imagine my little project will be getting that much traffic, so I will stick with the overpass api for now and deal with this if/when I get hit with some major traffic.

+consider when we are getting the citys a route crosses through, there are two ways to make a scaleable solution for the whole world:

+1. Download the OSM planet dataset and store it on a server, then query the server for the data.
+2. Use the overpass api to fetch the data on the fly.

+The first option is more efficient, but requires a lot of storage and maintenance.
+The second option is less efficient, but is easier to set up and maintain.

+The reality is that I am a very little app with a few users, and the users are located in very few places.
+I can get away with using the overpass api for now, and if I get more users, I can always switch to the first option and save some load on the overpass api .

 #### Combining the LineStrings and MultilineStrings into a feature collection of single rivers

 The Overpass API returns a list of features, each representing a waterway.
 The features can be of type `LineString` or `MultiLineString`, depending on the complexity of the waterway.

 There are also thousands of disjoint ways that make up a single river.
-To make the data easier to work with (due to the performance fact that we only look for the single intersection point and skip the rest), I combined all the features into a single feature.
+To make the data easier to work with (due to the performance fact that we only look for the single intersection point and skip the rest), I combined all the features with a matching name into a single feature.

 This makes it easier to iterate over the individual rivers and calculate intersections with the uploaded route.